Net income: Definition

 manufacturing, & design and development costs are included.
 Net income can also be calculated by adding a company's operating income to non-operating income and then subtracting off taxes.

 The net profit margin percentage is a related ratio.
 This figure is calculated by dividing net profit by revenue or turnover, and it represents profitability, as a percentage.

 An equation for net income

 Net profit: To calculate net profit for a venture (such as a company, division, or project), subtract all costs, including a fair share of total corporate overheads, from the gross revenues or turnover.

-Net profit = sales revenue − total costs
+A detailed example of a net income calculation: